Weighting schemes

 Data values can be written out in text (as with CSV and ASC files) or in a binary representation (GeoTIFF and BIL).
 If the values are written as text, delimiters will be used to separate them (comma for CSV, spaces for ASC).

-The spatial gridding scheme is determined by 6 numbers: a latitude and longitude of an origin point, a horizontal and vertical cell lengths, and a number of rows and columns. - The most common origin point is the location of the lower-left corner of the lower-left grid cell.
+The spatial gridding scheme is determined by 6 numbers: a latitude and longitude of an origin point, meridional (north-south) and zonal (east-west) cell lengths, and a number of rows and columns. - The most common origin point is the location of the lower-left corner of the lower-left grid cell.
 For example, for a global dataset, that might be 90°S, 180°W, which is represented in x, y coordinates as (-180, -90).
 Sometimes (particularly with NetCDF files), grid cell center locations will be used instead. - Grid cell sizes are often given as decimal representation of fractions of a degree, such as \(0.0083333333333 = 1 / 120\) of a degree.
 This is the grid cell size needed globally to ensure a km-scale resolution.
-Usually the horizontal and vertical grid cell lengths are the same, and reported as a single number. - The number of grid cells is the most common way to describe the spatial coverage of the dataset.
+Usually, the meridional and zonal grid cell lengths are the same and are reported as a single number. - The number of grid cells is the most common way to describe the spatial coverage of the dataset.
 A global dataset will have 180 / cellsize rows and 360 / cellsize columns.

 Based on this information, you can calculate which grid cell any point on the globe falls into: